jsloop42/dreamlisp/README.md

 ## DreamLisp Programming Language Interpreter

-DreamLisp is a Lisp dialect with immutable data structures, modules, lazy collections and is a Lisp-2 with an unhygienic macro system.
+DreamLisp is a Lisp dialect with immutable data structures, modules and is a Lisp-2 with an unhygienic macro system.
 DreamLisp interpreter is implemented in Objective-C and as such can run on macOS and iOS.
 It is tail recursive, uses ARC instead of garbage collection taking advantage of the underlying Objective-C runtime and Foundation library.

 #### Version